magento/architecture/design-documents/remote-invoker.md

   enabled for Magento when the API is used (requests would have to be signed, call ID provided etc.) and some additional sub-elements/attributes maybe used/omitted (like not having to use _url_ attribute for such APIs)
   * add another .xsd and new config files to modules to describe inner web APIs

+There is another way - not to differentiate inner and outer web APIs, that may be proven a bit more confusing but it is a viable option.
+In this case Magento will know it is accessed as a micro-service by requests providing call IDs.
+Also we should add a possibility to omit _url_ attribute of the _route_ element, when it's omitted the URL for such endpoint will be generated based on class name and method name - that is useful for inner endpoints since we don't care for how URLs look.

 ### Explanations
 #### Need for an abstraction around network calls